ganesanarun/type-config/packages/remote/README.md

 ## Who is this for?

 - Node.js/TypeScript developers who want type-safe, robust, and maintainable remote configuration
-- Teams needing to merge cloud, local, and environment config
+- Teams needing to merge are cloud, local, and environment config
 - Projects needing secure, profile-based, or encrypted config

 ## Comparison